IlungaNtita/devntitas.github.io/Programs/map.md

-To use this program folium must be installed via the pip command.
+To use this program folium and pandas libraries must be installed via the pip command.